datacentricdesign/iob22/assignments/01-calculator/index.md

 # 01 Calculator

 In this first assignment, we will teach the computer how to interact with us to sum two numbers.
 That is what programming is about: telling the computer what to do.
-Thus, we will build a calculator.
+As an example, we will build a calculator.

-For this, we need to know what it should do.
-This is the algorithm, a sequence of well-defined instructions.
-Throughout the assignment, we will write algorithms in plain English, to make sure that we know what we want the computer to do.
-Then, writing the code is a matter of syntax, be it Python or any other language.

 [TODO INTRO VIDEO]